Tag Archives: Brett Snyder

 Fort Lauderdale to Manaus, Brazil’s Amazon, on Azul

-Houston to Cancun, Mexico, on United
+Houston to Cancun, Mexico, on United and Spirit (begins March, 2025)

-Houston to Medellin, Colombia, on United (begins October 27, 2024)
+Houston to Medellin, Colombia, on United (began October 27, 2024)

-Houston to Mexico City on Aeromexico
+Houston to Mexico City, on Aeromexico

 Houston to Oaxaca, Mexico, on United

-Houston to Panama City on United
+Houston to Panama City, on United

 Houston to Puebla, Mexico, on United